2007 Japan Series: Game 5

-This was the first perfect game in Japan Series history and the first since the 1956 MLB World Series Game 5 in a WBSC-recognised premiership.
-However, as the definitions of a no-hitter and perfect game are different in NPB compared to what is globally recognised, NPB does not recognise the game as such, while the game is recognised as a perfect game by the global governing body of baseball, the World Baseball Softball Confederation.
+This was the first no-hitter and perfect game in Japan Series history and the first since the 1956 MLB World Series Game 5 in a WBSC-recognised premiership.

+However, as the definitions of a no-hitter and perfect game are different in NPB compared to what is globally recognised, NPB does not recognise the game as such due to it involving multiple pitchers while the game is recognised as a perfect game by the global governing body of baseball, the World Baseball Softball Confederation.